kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ```

 ::: info
-The search query content will be injected in the body inside the `query` property:
+The search query content will be injected in the request body inside the `query` property:
 ```js
 {
   query: {